Documentation Decay

 • Missing documentation.
 A feature shipped; nothing was written.
 Customers search, find nothing, and file a support ticket.

 • Stale documentation.
 An article was accurate at the time of writing and has since drifted from the product.
 The UI changed, the menu was renamed, or the workflow was redesigned.
 The article still describes the old version.
+Up to date documentation requires more than calendar reviews; it requires structural detection.

 • Wrong documentation.
 Documented incorrectly from the start, often because writers documented from a spec rather than from the live product.
+Erroneous code examples in API docs are a specific subtype: copied from a deprecated SDK or written against an internal beta version that never shipped.

 • Orphaned documentation.
 The feature or menu path no longer exists, but the article is still indexed and surfaced by search and AI systems, sending customers down dead ends.